jdegand/link-sharing-app-frontend/README.md

 - `markAllAsTouched` -> good to use to show inline form errors ?
 - Prime Ng does not have a `Clipboard` component.
 [Angular Material CDK](https://material.angular.io/cdk/clipboard/overview) has a clipboard directive.
 In lieu of adding that dependency, I have looked into using the [Clipboard API](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard_API).
 The clipboard API can be blocked by the [Permissions API](https://developer.mozilla.org/en-US/docs/Web/API/Permissions_API) if you don't use the clipboard API in conjunction with a user click.
 - Using binding, you can sanitize (albeit not fully (hrefs are still displayed)) DOM input.
 The profile image is `base64` and I did not sanitize it.
 I used `src="data:{{userInfo.profile.fileType}};base64,{{userInfo.profile.img}}"` inside the `img` tag.
 I could not bind the image value to `[src]` because the type of `img` was `File`.
 I needed to change it to `string` for the binding to work.
 I duplicated `UserInfoDto` into `Preview` and created a separate `ProfileDto` with `img` being set to `string`.
 This is a marginal improvement.
 If you were to inject and use `DomSanitizer`, I think it might be best to construct the string separately and save the sanitized output to another variable that you would use in the template.
-- VS Code doesn't seem to be great at formatting Angular templates with the new control syntax.
+- [VS Code](https://github.com/microsoft/vscode/issues/205651) does not plan on supporting the new Angular control flow syntax.
+Apparently, [JS Beautify](https://github.com/beautifier/js-beautify/issues/2219) is used by VS Code, and it added control flow formatting that is not perfect, so the formatting option for it is turned off by default.
+It seems like it will be some time before formatting for the new control flow syntax is handled error-free.
 - Instead of grouping the data together on the backend, I could have had multiple fetch requests and used `combineLatest` to create a single observable for the template.

 ## Continued Development